matthieucadiot/ProofKawahara.jl/README.md

 If the proof of the first 3 eigencouples is achieved, the code will then try to prove Theorem 6.20 in [1].
 In particular, we want to prove that the 3 eigenvalues obtained beforehead, are actually the first 3 ones.
 The algorithm is explained in the proof of Theorem 6.20 and uses Lemma 6.19.

  If the computer-assisted proof of Theorem 6.20 succeeds, the value for  <img src="https://latex.codecogs.com/gif.latex?\tau" /> (Proposition 6.23) is computed rigorously.
 In particular, we check that <img src="https://latex.codecogs.com/gif.latex?\tau" /> is striclty negative, and if that is the case, then we obtain that the proved soliton is orbitally stable.

+ # Utilisation

+ # License
+  The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).